 A DNSP:

-must use branding for its direct control services that is independent and separate from the branding used by a related electricity service provider, such that a reasonable person would not infer from the respective branding that the DNSP and the related electricity service provider are related.
+must use branding for its direct control services that is independent and separate from the branding used by a related electricity service provider for contestable electricity services, such that a reasonable person would not infer from the respective branding that the DNSP and the related electricity service provider are related;

-must not advertise or promote its direct control services and its contestable electricity services that are not direct control services together (including by way of cross-advertisement or cross-promotion).
+must not advertise or promote its direct control services and its contestable electricity services that are not direct control services together (including by way of cross-advertisement or cross-promotion);

-must not advertise or promote services provided by a related electricity service provider.
+must not advertise or promote contestable electricity services provided by a related electricity service provider other than the DNSP itself.

-Clause 4.2.3(a)(i) does not apply to:
+Clause 4.2.3(a)i. does not apply to:

-a regional office, if clause 4.2.1(a) does not apply to that office by reason of clause 4.2.1(b)(iii); or to
+a regional office, if clause 4.2.1(a) does not apply to that office by reason of clause 4.2.1(b)iii.;

-staff located at a regional office, if clause 4.2.2(a) does not apply to that office by reason of clause 4.2.2(b)(iii).iv.
+staff located at a regional office, if clause 4.2.2(a) does not apply to that office by reason of clause 4.2.2(b)iii.;

+branding in connection with the use of an asset of the DNSP by a part of the DNSP that provides contestable electricity services, where the asset is also simultaneously used by the DNSP to provide direct control services, but only where doing so does not materially prejudice the provision of direct control services by the DNSP; or to

+iv. providing assistance to another Network Service Provider in response to an event (such as an emergency) that is beyond the other Network Service Provider’s reasonable control.

 Office and staff registers